Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 The Chaos Pattern

-We have accompanied dozens of incident response deployments.
-The pattern for unprepared companies is always the same:
+We have supported dozens of incident response engagements.
+The pattern in unprepared companies is always the same:

-Phase 1: State of Shock Someone notices the problem.
+Phase 1: Paralysis Someone notices the problem.
 But who informs whom?
-Is it severe enough for the CEO?
-Better to wait for now...
+Is it serious enough for the CEO?
+Better wait and see first...

-Phase 2: Too Many Cooks Eventually, everyone is informed.
-Now everyone wants to have a say.
-Meetings are convened.
+Phase 2: Too many cooks At some point, everyone is informed.
+Now everyone wants a say.
+Meetings are called.
 Decisions are discussed.
 And discussed again.

-Phase 3: Diffusion of Responsibility No one wants to make the decision.
-"The CEO has to approve." - "He's not reachable." - "Then we'll wait."
+Phase 3: Diffusion of responsibility No one wants to make the decision.
+"The CEO has to sign off on this." – "They’re not reachable." – "Then we wait."

-Phase 4: Hectic Improvisation Eventually, someone acts – but without coordination.
-Action A contradicts action B. Communication with customers is inconsistent.
+Phase 4: Frantic improvisation Eventually, someone acts—but without coordination.
+Action A contradicts Action B. Communication to customers is inconsistent.

 The result: An incident that could be resolved in 2 hours with clear structures drags on for days.